thethirukonda/sarscovidinfectiondynamics/README.md

 **3\.
 Is ACE2 a good marker for tracking COVID-19 infection rate (based on this dataset)?**

-Yes - your dataset supports ACE2 as a reliable infection marker.
+ACE2 as a reliable infection marker.

-Evidence from your analysis:

 - **Mean ACE2 expression triples from Mock to 1 dpi**, and remains elevated at 2 and 3 dpi.
 - The **95% confidence intervals do not overlap** between Mock and infected groups, indicating statistically meaningful increases.